metapolator/metapolator/functionality overview.md

   * master
     * script
       * glyph
-        * (skeleton) segment
+        * stroke (fka skeleton, or segment)
           * line
           * point
         * vector shape

-i.e. “a project consists of masters, which contain one or more scripts, which map to glyphs, made out of segments—drawn with lines between points—and vector shapes.”
+i.e. “a project consists of masters, which contain one or more scripts, which map to glyphs, made out of strokes—drawn with lines between points—and vector shapes.”

 The second hierarchy is **the hierarchy of metapolation**—